COSMIC-PopSynth/COSMIC/docs/pages/tutorials/adaptive/basics.rst

 * Aim for ``batch_size`` to be a multiple of ``nproc`` so that COSMIC distributes work evenly across cores.
-* Values of 200–1000 are typical.
+* Values of 200-1000 are typical.
 Batches smaller than ~50 increase Python overhead per call; batches larger than ~5000 may cause memory pressure on the output DataFrames.
-* A practical starting point is ``batch_size = 100 * nproc``.

 ``total_systems``
 -----------------

 This is the total number of binary evolutions across all phases.

-* For **very rare events** (hit rate ≲ 10\ :sup:`−4`, e.g. merging BH-BH at near-solar
-  metallicity), start with ``total_systems`` in the range 100,000–500,000.
-The exploration phase will find tens to hundreds of hits; refinement then multiplies that count many-fold.
-* For **moderately rare events** (hit rate ~ 10\ :sup:`−3` to 10\ :sup:`−2`, e.g. any bound
-  BH-BH or long-lived BH + star), 20,000–50,000 systems is usually sufficient.
-* As a rule of thumb, aim for at least ~30 hits during exploration before the adaptation phase begins — fewer hits lead to a poorly-constrained Gaussian mixture.
+It's hard to know how many you'll need without knowing the rarity of the target population.
+As a rule of thumb, aim for at least ~30 hits during exploration before the adaptation phase begins — fewer hits lead to a poorly-constrained Gaussian mixture.
 If exploration ends with very few hits, increase ``total_systems`` and re-run.

 ``n_generations``
 -----------------

 Each refinement generation uses an equal share of the remaining budget after exploration.
-The EM step between generations can improve the mixture, but with diminishing returns:
+The EM step between generations can improve the mixture, but with diminishing returns.
+You are probably safe with just 1 generation unless you have a very rare population.

-* ``n_generations = 1`` (the default) uses the mixture as constructed from exploration
-  hits, with no EM updates.
-This is a good starting point for any new target population.
-* ``n_generations = 3`` gives a noticeable improvement for very rare populations with
-  complex progenitor structure.
-* Beyond 5 generations the returns diminish rapidly.

 .. tip::